 The distributed ledger would represent a “single version of the truth” on all financial institutions’ reporting.
 All transaction data will be readily available to the trade repositories and regulators in a unified form and there will no longer be any need for time-consuming reconciliation With the use of smart contracts the quality and transparency of reported transaction data will increase and the reporting costs substantially reduced.

-Blockchain would bring an improve, simplified and increased efficiency to regulatory reporting.
-The collection, consolidation and sharing of data will be done from a single source, automatically and in real time.
+Blockchain would bring an improved, simplified, and increased efficiency to regulatory reporting.
+The collection, consolidation, and sharing of data will be done from a single source, automatically and in real-time.

-– Big Data Value — There are plenty of reasons to gather large amounts of information, especially in real time.
+– Big Data Value — There are plenty of reasons to gather large amounts of information, especially in real-time.
 The ability to identify trends, track data from its source to its endpoint, and making inferred correlations between data points is highly sought after.
-The introduction of distributive ledger technology within financial system would be extremely beneficial while monitoring information for security and reporting purposes.
-Also reporting any suspicious activities to the appropriate authorities for matters of national security and AML.
+The introduction of distributive ledger technology within the financial system would be extremely beneficial while monitoring information for security and reporting purposes.
+Also, report any suspicious activities to the appropriate authorities for matters of national security and AML.

-– Cybersecurity — Hackers can shut down entire networks, tamper with data, lure unwary users into cybertraps, steal and spoof identities, and carry out other devious attacks by leveraging centralised repositories and single points of failure.
+– Cybersecurity — Hackers can shut down entire networks, tamper with data, lure unwary users into cyber traps, steal and spoof identities, and carry out other devious attacks by leveraging centralized repositories and single points of failure.
 Blockchains can increase security by blocking identity theft, preventing data tampering, and stopping Denial of Service attacks.
-By decentralising and distributing the data across the entire blockchain network and cryptographically securing every transaction the financial system will become more robust.
+By decentralizing and distributing the data across the entire blockchain network and cryptographically securing every transaction the financial system will become more robust.

 The Future Blockchain Financial System is here…let’s make it a reality!